How to Get a Project Started

 • It is vital to review the process changes with the process owners to anticipate any barriers, particularly if there are process owners who are not a part of your team.

-• Have a plan for how to determine if the process changes are actually happening (ex. regular audit of skin preparation type and time of antibiotic prophylaxis prior to incision).
+• Have a plan for how to determine if the process changes are actually happening (ex. audits).

-• It is helpful to have a specific kick-off date and a plan to celebrate early wins (ex. public shout-out to the team members who have the best adherence to set goals or provide weekly compliance rates for team members to review).
+• It is helpful to have a specific kick-off date and a plan to celebrate early wins.

 • Make sure stakeholders have a clear way to report any unanticipated challenges or barriers.